exercism/docs/anatomy/tracks/configlet/linting.md

 - The `"concepts[].blurb"` key is required
 - The `"concepts[].blurb"` value must be a non-empty string
 - Each `"concepts"` value must have a `concept/<concepts.slug>/about.md` file.
 Linting rules for this file are specified below.
-- Each `"concepts"` value must have a `concept/<concepts.slug>/introduction.md` file (pending agreement on https://github.com/exercism/v3/issues/2767).
+- Each `"concepts"` value must have a `concept/<concepts.slug>/introduction.md` file.
 Linting rules for this file are specified below.
 - Each `"concepts"` value must have a `concept/<concepts.slug>/links.json` file.
 Linting rules for this file are specified below.
 - The `"key_features"` key is optional
 - The `"key_features"` value must be an array with length <= 6